ngqm/data-mining/README.md

 - [8.
 Gradient Descent SVM](#8-gradient-descent-svm)
 - [9.
 DGIM algorithm](#9-dgim-algorithm)

+Due to privacy issues, this repository only includes the final code and documentation without any commit history.

 ## Install pre-requisites

 Some of the implementations in this repository require